emiliodominguez/react-boilerplate/README.md

 ## Hooks

-A set of commonly used (at least for me 😄), documented and tested hooks.

 `useEventListener`: Sets and removes event listeners

 `useClickOutside`: When a user clicks somewhere checks if the event was triggered within the target element or not